 Applicants whose first or native language is not English are required to take a test of English proficiency as part of the application procedure.
 These tests are given at centers throughout the world, on several dates each year.
-Caltech recognizes scores from the Educational Testing Service (ETS) and from the Cambridge Examinations and the International English Language Testing System (IELTS).
+Caltech recognizes scores from the Educational Testing Service (ETS), Pearson Test of English Academic (PTE Academic), and from the Cambridge Examinations and the International English Language Testing System (IELTS).
 In addition, applicants who are taking the TOEFL exam are highly encouraged to take the Test of Written English (TWE) and the Test of Spoken English (TSE) and submit these scores as part of their application.
-Applicants should arrange for the results of these tests to be sent to the Office of the Dean of Graduate Studies prior to the application deadline (institutional code 4034).
+Applicants should arrange for the results of these tests to be sent to the Office of the Dean of Graduate Studies (Graduate Office) prior to the application deadline (institutional code 4034).